• Access

 Tip: I used some of the cut out hears to decorate my card a little bit extra

-There you have it! beautiful cut out card.
+There you have it, a beautiful cut out card!

 You are now a PRO at making Cards!

-If you followed along this post, I am sure that with a little bit of extra creativity of your part, and some trial and error you are ready to make any type of card, for any occasion.
+If you followed along with this post, I am sure that you are ready to make any card for any occasion with a little bit of extra creativity on your part and some trial and error.

 Support my work by pinning this image!